-Keeping your website up-to-date should be done regularly and part of keeping your website safe and secure, especially if you collect personal data and want to stay as compliant as possible with the latest GDPR act.
+Regularly checking to make sure your website is up-to-date is a crucial part of keeping it safe and secure, especially if you collect personal data and want to stay as compliant as possible with the latest GDPR act.

-So in this article I wanted to share the correct way to update your WordPress website.
-Many times in the past I have backed up and tried to update a WordPress website only to find that either due to network issues, timeout, incompatible plugins or other faults that I got a WordPress white screen of death, or the more infamous “Briefly unavailable for scheduled maintenance.
-Check back in a minute“.
+In this article I want to share the correct way to update your WordPress website, in accordance with my previous point.
+Many times I have backed up and tried to update a WordPress website only to find that due to network issues such as timeout or incompatible plugins I got a WordPress white screen of death, or the more infamous “Briefly unavailable for scheduled maintenance.
+Check back in a minute” message.
 Check out our article on how to rescue a WordPress website when it fails.

-Usually in the past I found that most issues occur because I updates WordPress before the plugins, which is why I figured out a more strategic practice that yields greater success and less chance of website whiteout.
+Usually I found that most issues occur because I updated WordPress before the plugins, which is why I figured out a more strategic practice that yields greater success and less chance of website whiteout.

-Anybody would insist that the first most practical step before update even begins is to back up all your files and databases.
-Most hosting companies now have a control panel and they should hopefully have some sort of back up wizard, that will do this for you.
+Anybody would insist that the first, most practical step before an update even begins is to back up all your files and databases.
+Most hosting companies now have a control panel, along with some sort of back up wizard that will do this for you.
 If you don’t have this facility you can do it the old fashioned way, albeit much slower.

-Here is how we might do this via FTP
+Here is how we do this via FTP

-- If you have not done so create an ftp account on your control panel, remember to tie it in to the document root, htdocs or public_html folder, most cpanel ftp account creating will try to create a new directory and chain the new ftp user to that directory, but we are creating an account to download all the files to that local we just created
+- If you have not done so, create an FTP account on your control panel.
+Remember to tie it to the document root, htdocs or public_html folder, most cpanel FTP account creating will try to create a new directory and chain the new FTP user to that directory, but we are creating an account to download all the files to that local we just created.

-- Once you have downloaded you files you can back up the database.
-If you do not have a backup wizard on your control panel, one easy way is to click the link that goes onto phpMyAdmin from the control panel, click the database and press the export tab, export to an sql file.
-(If not available you may need to ask your host to do this or install phpMyAdmin, alternatively there are WordPress plugins that do a backup).
+- Once you have downloaded your files you can back up the database.
+If you do not have a backup wizard on your control panel then click the link that goes onto phpMyAdmin, click the database and press the export tab, export to an SQL file.
+(If unavailable you may need to ask your host to do this or install phpMyAdmin, alternatively there are WordPress plugins that create a backup).
 An SQL file will download which can be easily uploaded again if things go wrong.

 Once this has been done you will now have a complete backup of your website.
-Now it is time to log onto your website wp-admin and do your updates.
+Time to log onto your website wp-admin and do your updates.

-You don’t always have to but if your WordPress website has not been updated in a while you could switch debugging on in WordPress and log any warnings or errors which may prove useful.
+You don’t always have to, but if your WordPress website has not been updated for a while you could switch debugging on in WordPress and log any warnings or errors which may prove useful.